California court: Sports organizations must protect athletes - WTMJ

 The ruling came in a Los Angeles lawsuit by three women taekwondo athletes who had been abused as minors for years by a coach who later went to prison.

-The three won a $60 million judgment against convicted coach Marc Gitelman in 2017 but the trial court threw out claims against USA Taekwondo, the governing body for the sport, and the USOPC.
+The three won a $60 million judgment against convicted coach Marc Gitelman in 2017.
+But the trial court threw out claims against USA Taekwondo, the governing body for the sport, and the USOPC, which oversees it.

 The women appealed those dismissals, alleging USOPC and USA Taekwondo failed to protect them.
 An appellate court ruled that USA Taekwondo could be held liable, but not the USOPC because it did not have a close enough relationship with the coach or the athletes.

-The unanimous Supreme Court ruling upheld the lower appellate decision, which revives the claims against USA Taekwondo.
+The unanimous Supreme Court ruling upheld the lower appellate decision, which revives the lawsuit against USA Taekwondo.
+USA Taekwondo and the NCAA did not respond to emails seeking comment.

+The Olympic committee issued a statement saying it has taken steps to prevent sexual abuse and protect amateur athletes.

+“While this is a significant finding, and sets a standard for other cases, we are committed to playing an important role in leading the Olympic and Paralympic community in better protecting athletes, and preventing and addressing abuse wherever it may occur,” the USOPC said.

+Many of his clients, who include Simone Biles, Aly Raisman and Jordyn Wieber, were abused either at the Olympics, under the care of USA team coaches or at national training facilities.

+“If the Olympic committee was looking for some solace in this decision, they’re not going to get it,” Manly said about his lawsuits.
+“The idea that you’re going to take minors, which they did, under your care and transport them to foreign cities to compete for the United States and then argue you didn’t have a duty to them, this opinion does not give them any hope of being dismissed from that case.”

-The suit was brought by Yasmin Brown, Kendra Gatt and Brianna Bordon.
+The taekwondo suit was brought by Yazmin Brown, Kendra Gatt and Brianna Bordon.
 The Associated Press typically doesn’t publish names of sex abuse victims, but all three agreed to let their names be used publicly.

 The three competed at a high level of the sport and at tournaments sanctioned by USOPC and USA Taekwondo.
 Brown and Bordon said they were assaulted by Gitelman in Olympic Training Center dorms.